beaxyz/Hackathon/README.md

 Hackathon materials

-1) Step by step guide to build a Gen AI chatbot to analyse engineering notes using Databricks services which will mainly cover:
+1) Engineering notes analysis -  Step by step guide to build a Gen AI chatbot to analyse engineering notes using Databricks services which will mainly cover:

 a) Create embeddings (self vs DB managed)
 b) Set up vector search